HybridELEC/hepacker/README.md

   --ee-dtb EE_DTB       name of EmuELEC DTB, without .dtb suffix, e.g. sc2_s905x4_4g_1gbit --ee-storage EE_STORAGE
+                        size of EmuELEC storage partition, e.g. 1G --keep KEEP [KEEP ...]
+                        partition file(s) you would want to keep, multiple args can be followed, by keeping only the bare minimum you essentially keep the Android pre-booting environment but remove the Android system and the disk space occupied by them, so the installation would be CE/EE only, in that case an external CoreELEC/EmuELEC boot is needed before the eMMC CE/EE is bootable, the parts set is box-specific and newer boxes need more parts to boot, you are recommended to go from a full list (with a manual ampack unpack and set all unpacked parts) and drop one by one to find the minimum list, e.g. UBOOT.USB UBOOT.ENC
-                        size of EmuELEC storage partition, e.g. 1G --building BUILDING   path to building folder, would be removed if it already exists, default: building --output OUTPUT       path to output image
+  --building BUILDING   path to building folder, would be removed if it already exists, default: building --output OUTPUT       path to output image

+Note: --android is always needed (Android); with --ce-tar = embedding CoreELEC (+CoreELEC); with --ee-tar = embedding EmuELEC (+EmuELEC); with box-specific --keep = dropping Android system (-Android)
 ```

 Examples: